150th Anniversary of Gettysburg Frequently Asked Questions

 10. Where can I find information about area hotels and campgrounds?

-The Gettysburg Convention and Visitor's Bureau has a complete list of area accomodations and will assist visitors in locating hotels and motels outside of the area.
-The Bureau also offers information about the reenactments and other events in downtown Gettysburg.
+The Gettysburg Convention and Visitor's Bureau has a complete list of area accommodations and will assist visitors in locating hotels and motels outside of the area.
+The Bureau also offers information about events in downtown Gettysburg.
 Visit the GCVB website at www.gettysburg.travel or call (717) 334-6274.

 Return to the 150th ANNIVERSARY OF GETTYSBURG page.